LispCookbook/cl-cookbook/testing.md

     (t nil)))
 ~~~

-We will test that code:
+We will write tests for that code.
+In particular, we must ensure:

-- we must ensure that the content read in a file is the expected content,
+- that the content read in a file is the expected content,
-- we must test that the condition is signaled if the file doesn't exist.
+- that the condition is signaled if the file doesn't exist.

 ### Install and load